KhurtSC/Labs/osTicket-Lab/README.md

 ## SOC Configuration

-Out of the box, osTicket is a generic helpdesk tool.
+By default, osTicket is a normal helpdesk tool.
 The goal here was to make it feel like a SOC incident management system, not a customer support portal.

 ### Help Topics Created